Updated: May 2020

-The blue whale is a cosmopolitan species found in all the major oceans of the world.
-It has a tendency to remain in deep waters.
-This is the largest of the baleen whales, and biggest animal to ever have lived on Earth.
+The blue whale is a cosmopolitan species.
+It is found in all the major oceans of the world and has a tendency to remain in deep waters.
+It is the largest of the baleen whales, and also the largest animal to have ever lived on Earth.

 The average size of blue whales in the Northern Hemisphere is 24-28 m, with an average weight between 50 and 150 tonnes.
 Females are slightly larger than males.
 Their spout can reach up to 12 m and their vocalizations can be heard for hundreds of kilometres.
 Despite their large size, blue whales feed almost exclusively on tiny krill.

 There are more than 3,000 blue whales in the Central and Eastern North Atlantic and their numbers are increasing (NAMMCO 2018b, Pike et al. 2019).

-In the North Atlantic, blue whales are most frequently found around west and north Iceland, rarer off Jan Mayen and Svalbard and along the coast of Norway and mainland Europe.
-Rare in the West Atlantic.
+In the North Atlantic, blue whales are most frequently found around west and north Iceland.
+They can also be found around Jan Mayen and Svalbard, as well as along the coast of Norway and mainland Europe.
+They are rare in the West Atlantic.

-Was hunted almost to extinction up until the mid-1900s, last catches off Spain in 1978.
-Is now protected globally.
+The blue whale was hunted almost to extinction up until the mid-1900s.
+The last recorded catches were off Spain in 1978.
+The species is now protected globally.

-International management regime by NAMMCO and the International Whaling Commission.
+There are international management regimes through NAMMCO and the International Whaling Commission (IWC).